Install - Raspberry PI Webserver Step-by-Step instructions

 Renewing the Cert:

 "LetsEncrypt's" free ssl cert expires in every 3 months, ostensibly for security reasons.
 Add a reminder in your phone's calendar to renew the cert.
+They will send you an email notice prior to the event.

 My piddly webpage just doesn't care about all this security, but regardless, you must renew four times per year.